📋 Article Contents

 📱 For 2.4GHz:

-Interference is common because everyone is using the same frequency.
-Channels 1, 6, and 11 are the best choices because they are completely separated.
-If you find channel 6 is too crowded (it usually is), try 1 or 11.
+Interference is common because everyone is using the same frequency. channels 1, 6 and 11 is the best choice.
+Your strategy:

 📱 For 5GHz: